FREQUENTLY ASK QUESTION

 Problem solve moisture issue

-Diamond grind entire floor
+Diamond grind the entire floor

 Fill in repairs with epoxy mortar.

-SUNDAY 6 a til 8 pm:
+SUNDAY 6 am till 8 pm:

 Diamond grind to flush repairs